swiergoszp/character-match/README.md

-# Character Memory Click
+# Bootcamp Simulator Memory Click

-Try to click on all the characters without choosing the same one twice!
+Try to click on all the logos without choosing the same one twice!